(Globeflower)

 Leaves: Basal leaves on petioles 1-1/4 to 10 inches long, stem leaves on shorter petioles or sessile; leaf blades deeply palmately-divided into 5 lobes again divided into 3 more; toothed edges.

-Inflorescence: Single flowers on each stem with 5 to 9 creamy-white sepals in a saucer shape surrounding numerous yellow stamens; sepals become brown-tinged with age; no petals.
+Inflorescence: Single flowers on each stem with 5 to 9 creamy-white sepals in a saucer shape surrounding numerous yellow stamens; sepals become brown-tinged with age; 5 to 25 very short, inconspicuous yellow petals, 0.2 inches long, at the base of the stamens.

 Bloom Period: June to August.

-References: "Flora of Colorado" by Jennifer Ackerfield, "Guide to Colorado Wildflowers" by G.K.
-Guennel and Montana Plant Life.
+References: "Flora of Colorado" by Jennifer Ackerfield, SEINet and SW Colorado Wildflowers.

 BONAP Distribution Map